Isabelaluizi/ES6ClassPrototypes/README.md

 # ES6ClassPrototypes
-This is the w18d assigment
+This is the w18d assignment